 Choose how you want to generate your objective

-Recruiters spend an average of just 6 seconds on their initial resume scan.
-Your objective sits at the very top — it's the first thing they read.
+Recruiters spend an average of just six seconds on their initial resume scan.
+Your objective sits at the very top.
+It is the first thing they read.
 A compelling objective instantly communicates your career direction, relevant expertise, and the value you bring to the employer.
-It sets the tone for the entire resume and can be the difference between a closer look and the rejection pile.

-A tailored objective statement shows employers you've done your homework.
+A tailored objective statement shows employers you have done your homework.
 Instead of a generic opener, a well-crafted objective demonstrates that you understand the role, align with the company's needs, and have a clear professional direction.
-This is especially powerful for career changers and entry-level candidates who need to frame their background in the context of their target role.

 A resume objective is a concise 1-3 sentence statement that outlines your career goals and what you aim to contribute to the employer.
 It's forward-looking and focuses on where you want to go.